Konstantin Stanislavsky – great theater director

 In 1878-1881 he studied in the gymnasium at the Lazarev Institute.
 His excellent classical education included singing, ballet, and acting lessons as well as regular visits to the opera and theater.

 In 1886, Konstantin was elected a member of the Directorate and the treasurer of the Moscow branch of the Russian Musical Society.
 Together with singer and teacher F. Komissarzhevsky and artist F. Sollogub Alekseev developed a project of the Moscow Society of Art and Literature.
 At that time, in order to hide his real name, he took the stage name Stanislavsky.
 The first performance took place on December 20, 1888.
-During ten years on the stage Stanislavsky became a famous actor, his performance of a number of roles compared with the best professionals.
+During ten years on the stage Stanislavsky became a famous actor.
+Besides, his performance of a number of roles compared with the best professionals.

 In January 1891 Stanislavsky officially became a director at the Society of Art and Literature.
 He staged Uriel Acosta (1895), Othello (1896), Polish Jew (1896), Much Ado About Nothing (1897), Twelfth Night (1897), Sunken Bell (1898).